Pinpoint gifted and talented pupils and underachievers

 A standardised assessment series that tests pupils’ facility with language and content-free visual information to measure their wider reasoning ability.

-Reasoning 5-7 doesn’t require any reading by the pupils, with the verbal section comprising orally-administered questions and pictorial response options.
-Non-Verbal Reasoning 6 and 7 also involve no reading and provide insight into the abilities of those who struggle with reading, who seem to lack motivation, or who have English as an additional language.
+Reasoning 5-7 has a verbal section comprising orally-administered questions and pictorial response options.
+Non-Verbal Reasoning 6 and 7 provide insight into the abilities of those who struggle with reading, who seem to lack motivation, or who have English as an additional language.

 The results will give you an indication of how your pupils assimilate new information, and highlight their skills in verbal thinking above and beyond their formal literacy abilities.
 They also highlight pupils’ abilities to acquire new concepts and information that may not be evident from their usual class work.